AriMoyal/PowerShellScripts/README.md

 # PowerShellScripts
-Repository containing scripts I use on a daily bases on eith exchnage 2013 or server 2012
+Repository containing scripts I find helpful used on Exchange 2013 or Server 2012